batleforc/Dev_Cli/README.md

 #### Workspace - TODO

-- `dev_cli workspace info` - Output workspace info, and if run directly in a workspace, output the current workspace info, either ask the user to choose a workspace (output could be json or yaml)
+- `dev_cli workspace get` - Output workspace info, and if run directly in a workspace, output the current workspace info, either ask the user to choose a workspace (output could be json or yaml)
-- `dev_cli workspace get` - Get a workspace by name, by default the current if in one
 - `dev_cli workspace get_container` - Get a workspace's container by name, by default the current if in one
 - `dev_cli workspace list` - List all the workspaces
 - `dev_cli workspace start` - Start a workspace by name